-NSC Spokesman Exits as John Bolton Arrives in White House
+NSC Spokesperson Exits As John Bolton Arrives in White House

 Sanders added that Trump has “nothing but good things to say” about Anton (though he’s yet to receive a congratulatory tweet), and Politico reports that he “was the rare egghead who managed not to drive the president crazy.”

 So, why is he leaving?
-Bolton was the latest hire in a national security shakeup that also involves a new secretary of State and CIA director.
-By departing now (or in the next few weeks – his exact exit date is unclear) Anton is missing the opportunity to reteam with a colleague from the George W. Bush administration.
+Bolton was the latest hire in a national-security shake-up that also involves a new secretary of State and CIA director.
+By departing now (or in the next few weeks — his exact exit date is unclear) Anton is missing the opportunity to reteam with a colleague from the George W. Bush administration.
 Both Bolton and Anton were part of the team that made the case for the 2003 invasion of Iraq.
 While Bolton famously stands by that decision (and has frequently called for striking Iran and North Korea), Anton has come to see it as a “mistake” and “a strategic and tactical blunder that destroyed a country (however badly governed), destabilized a region, and harmed American interests.”

 There’s a lot of anxiety about what Bolton’s tenure might bring, but at least we can cross off the national security adviser hurling office supplies at Trump’s favorite egghead.